lovelyqian/lovelyqian.github.io/_pages/about.md

 My research topics are computer vision and deep learning.
 I mainly aim to build more generalizable vision models by addressing challenges that arise when applying them to downstream tasks, such as few-shot learning,  cross-domain learning, open-vocabulary learning, and multimodal fusion.
 Recently, my interests have expanded toward cross-view learning, particularly in bridging exo-centric and ego-centric vision.
 I am excited about advancing intelligent assistants for egocentric vision understanding.

-<i>If you're interested in discussing potential collaborations or considering joining us as a visiting researcher or PhD student, please feel free to drop an email to me: yuqian.fu@insait.ai. <i>
+<i>If you're interested in discussing potential collaborations or considering joining us as a visiting researcher or PhD student, especially on the topic with egocentric vision, please feel free to drop an email to me: yuqian.fu@insait.ai. <i>

  <!--I am currently a Ph.D.
 Candidate at <a href="https://fvl.fudan.edu.cn">FVL</a> Lab, Fudan University, advised by Prof. <a href="https://fvl.fudan.edu.cn/people/yugangjiang">Yu-Gang Jiang</a>, co-advised by Prof. <a href="https://yanweifu.github.io/">Yanwei Fu</a>, and Associate Professor <a href="http://vireo.cs.cityu.edu.hk/jingjing">Jingjing Chen</a>.
 Before that, I received my bachelor’s degree in computer science from Zhejiang University of Technology, Hangzhou, China, in 2018, supervised by Associate Professor <a href ="http://www.homepage.zjut.edu.cn/congbai/">Cong Bai</a>.
 My current research topics are computer vision and deep learning, and I am mainly focused on few-shot learning especially cross-domain few-shot learning, and few-shot video action recognition.-->